Marketing design

 Frameworks and models for conceptual design

 Conceptual design isn’t just vibes and sketchbooks.
-There are actual frameworks that help you organize your thinking.
+The early planning phase, called conceptual design, is where foundational ideas are established and product morphology is defined.
+There are actual frameworks that help you organize your thinking, and the outcomes of your project are often determined by the early choices you make during this stage.
 You don’t need to memorize them, but they’re useful when you want a structured approach, or when you need to explain your process to someone else without sounding like you made it all up on the spot.

 Here are three go-to models that beginners can start using right away.